Indian companies in Amsterdam

 Indian community in Amsterdam

 Around 8,000 Indian expats live in the Amsterdam Area.
-Many of these expats come as highly skilled migrants, working for Tata Consultancy Services, Tata Steel, Infosys, Sun Pharma or one of the many other large Indian companies that have established offices or factories in the region.
+Many of these internationals come as highly skilled migrants, working for Tata Consultancy Services, Tata Steel, Infosys, Sun Pharma or one of the many other large Indian companies that have established offices or factories in the region.

 As a result, the Netherlands is home to the second-largest Indian community in mainland Europe, comprised of approximately 215,000 people.
-The highest number of highly skilled migrants to take advantage of the Expatcenter Amsterdam’s services are from India − in 2015 alone, 2,800 came from India to the Amsterdam Area – and there is much in the region to make the Indian community feel at home.
+The highest number of highly skilled migrants to take advantage of IN Amsterdam’s services are from India − in 2015 alone, 2,800 came from India to the Amsterdam Area – and there is much in the region to make the Indian community feel at home.
 For instance, there are many international schools and various secondary schools that offer a bilingual education, the Amstelland Hospital provides a dedicated India Desk for health advice, and there are various dedicated non-profit organisations, such as the Netherlands India Chamber of Commerce & Trade and the Netherlands-India Association.

 Once a year, the city of Amstelveen, at Amsterdam’s southern end, plays host to a true spectacle.
 The Diwali Festival, the ancient Hindu festival of lights, has been celebrated here for a number of years.
 This festival is traditionally a collaboration between the City of Amstelveen, amsterdam inbusiness and various private parties.
 Roughly 18,000 visitors join the celebrations each year.
 Community events include a family-friendly cricket match hosted by amsterdam inbusiness, screenings of Bollywood film releases and social gatherings for Indian companies.
 Also, the beautiful Amsterdamse Bos, a recreational park area, is home to many local cricket teams.